oukookowa/airbnb-clone-project/README.md

 **Payment Integration:**

 A secure payment system allows users to complete bookings through digital transactions.
 Payment status is tracked, and hosts can manage earnings from their listings.

+## API Security
+Securing backend APIs is critical to ensuring the safety, privacy, and reliability of the platform.
+The following measures are implemented to protect sensitive data and maintain user trust:

+**Authentication:**

+Authentication ensures that only registered users can access protected routes.
+Using token-based authentication (e.g., JWT or session tokens), the system verifies user identity before granting access to APIs.
+This prevents unauthorized access to personal accounts and data.

+**Authorization:**

+Authorization checks if an authenticated user has permission to perform specific actions—such as editing a property or viewing a booking.
+It ensures that users can only access or modify resources they own, preventing data leaks and misuse.

+**Rate Limiting:**

+Rate limiting restricts the number of requests a user or IP can make in a given time frame.
+This helps mitigate brute-force attacks and protects the API from abuse and server overload.

+**Data Encryption:**

+Sensitive data, such as passwords and payment information, is encrypted during storage and transmission.
+This ensures that even if data is intercepted or leaked, it remains unreadable to malicious actors.

+**Payment Security:**

+All payment operations are securely processed using trusted third-party providers.
+This prevents exposure of financial details and ensures PCI-DSS compliance for transaction safety.